 The neem has proven beneficial for the following (only a few items are listed – you will find more details in the book):

-Skin conditions such as acne, eczema, dandruff, psoriasis, rosacea, ringworm, scabies, hives and shingles.
+Skin conditions such as acne, eczema, dandruff, psoriasis, rosacea, ringworm, scabies, hives and shingles, dry skin, prevents sunburn and insect bites just to name a few.

 Hair & nails, teeth and gums, herpes, head lice, boosts immune system, athlete’s foot, fungi, parasites, viruses and tummy troubles.